 The Hinchcliff Family Preserve is a key part of a growing greenbelt of preserved land around the southern end of Skaneateles Lake.
 Land protection here and throughout the watershed is vitally important because the lake serves as the source of drinking water for the city of Syracuse and several other communities.

 The Hinchcliff Family Preserve consists of two sections.
 The largest extends from Spafford Landing to just north of Glen Haven on the east side of Skaneateles Lake.
-There, a new 1.4-mile trail loop passes mostly through northern hardwood forest at various stages of succession.
+There, a 1.4-mile trail loop passes mostly through northern hardwood forest at various stages of succession.
 Watch and listen here for Wood Thrushes, Scarlet Tanagers, and other breeding songbirds in spring and summer.
 The trail also winds past mixed hemlock-hardwood forest, as well as several ephemeral and perennial streams, gullies, and waterfalls.
 Grassy clearings offer habitat for sparrows and other open-country birds, as well as sweeping views of the wooded slope and the lake.
-Along the way, you will also see remnants of former habitation and work at the site – the foundation of an old dairy barn, a 1937 Chevrolet army truck possibly used by the Civilian Conservation Corps, and a grand stone fireplace and chimney that once served as the centerpiece of the Wickwire family home.
+Along the way, you will also see remnants of former habitation and work at the site – the foundation of an old dairy barn, a 1937 Chevrolet army truck possibly used by the Civilian Conservation Corps, and a grand stone fireplace and chimney that once served as the centerpiece of the Wickwire family cottage.

 The hiking loop is steep in some sections.

 All dogs must be on a leash and kept in full control by their owners.
 Please do not allow your dog to chase wildlife or intimidate other visitors.